PrimeTimeTran/next-blog/data/blog/graph-theory.md

 date: '2022-08-21'
 tags: ['Algorithms', 'Data structures', 'Leet Code', 'Python']

-summary: 'Master graph theory and algorithms using Python and Leet Code problems'
+summary: 'An introduction to graph theory using Leet Code problems and Python'
 ---

 ## Intro to Graph Theory with Python

-To master algorithms, data structures, and Python I began studying [Leet Code](https://leetcode.com/).
+To master algorithms, data structures, and Python I began working on [Leet Code](https://leetcode.com/).

 Here's what I've learned about [graph theory](https://en.wikipedia.org/wiki/Graph_theory#:~:text=In%20mathematics%2C%20graph%20theory%20is,also%20called%20links%20or%20lines) along the way.

 [![Watch the video](https://i.imgur.com/EaSxt5l.png)](https://www.youtube.com/watch?v=GiDsjIBOVoA)

-Feel free to dive deep intro more advanced content in the video above.
+The content in the video about is much deeper in the field.
+If you watch it you'll appreciate how simple this post is.

 ### Binary Trees